-As identified by Shean et al. (2016), a subset (\sim 5-10%) of the WorldView/GeoEye DEMs appear to have a slight along-track and/or cross-track "tilt" of \sim 1-3 m over the \sim 111 km strip length, likely due to small errors in spacecraft attitude metadata.
-For most of these "tilted" DEMs, the available control point spatial distribution is insufficient to constrain a rigid-body ICP rotation.
 Initial attempts using bootstrapping and least-squares minimization of offsets between adjacent, overlapping DEMs to solve for a "tilt correction" failed due to overfitting and the propagation of larger errors near some DEM edges.
-To correct these problematic DEMs, we developed an optimization approach that simultaneously solved for interannual dh/dt and planar corrections to remove individual DEM tilt.
-In principle, this is similar to the SERAC method used for altimetry over the Greenland ice sheet (Csatho et al., 2014; Schenk and Csatho, 2012).
+To correct these problematic DEMs, we developed an optimization approach that simultaneously solved for interannual dh/dtand planar corrections to remove individual DEM tilt.
+In principle, this is similar to the SERAC method used for altimetry over the Greenland Ice Sheet (Csatho et al., 2014; Schenk and Csatho, 2012).

-The WorldView DEM record (November 16, 2010 to April 6, 2015) postdates the period of rapid PIG speedup that ended in ~2009, and surface velocities and SMB display limited variability from 2010-2015 (Christianson et al., 2016; Shean et al.,
+The WorldView DEM record (16 November 2010 to 6 April 2015) postdates the period of rapid PIG speedup that ended in \sim 2009, and surface velocities and SMB display limited variability from 2010 to 2015 (Christianson et al., 2016; Shean et al., 2017).

-2017).
 Thus, while the dynamic response to earlier rapid grounding line retreat and speedup continues to propagate upstream across the PIG catchment, we expect relatively limited variability in elevation change rates during this period.

-We manually masked the main ice shelf and fast-flowing grounded ice stream within ~30 km of the grounding line, and then used the criteria listed in Table 3 to identify "dynamic control surfaces" (Figure 5) over grounded ice with limited linear trend where a_i and b_i represent the slope and offset of a linear model fit to elevation values at pixel i, and coefficients c_j , d_j and e_j define a planar correction for all i within a DEM at time t_j .

-250 (dh/dt) and limited residual variance about this trend.
-Over these surfaces, the elevation at any particular DEM pixel i (with spatial coordinates x_i and y_i) at time j is given by:
+We manually masked the main ice shelf and fast-flowing grounded ice stream within ~ 30 km of the grounding line, and then used the criteria listed in Table 3 to identify "dynamic control surfaces" (Fig. 5) over grounded ice with a limited linear trend (dh/dt) values and limited residual variance about this trend.
+Over these surfaces, the elevation at any particular DEM pixel i (with spatial coordinates x_i and y_i) at time j is given by the following equation:

-$$h{i,j} = (a_i t_j + b_i) + (c_j x_i + d_j y_i + e_j)$$ (3)
+$$h{i,j} = (a_i t_j + b_i) + (c_j x_i + d_j y_i + e_j),$$ (3)